YET TO BE ELECTED (If you would like to apply for this position, contact the JCR Chair)

 Waffle Bar (Wed, Sat, Sun)

 – Updated Buttery Standing Orders (September 2019)

 All living-in members of Trevelyan are on a let of 38 weeks with 29 weeks of room and food.
 Catering in Trevs is for three meals a day, every day.
 You can get a hot breakfast every weekday, and a hot lunch and dinner every day.
-At the weekends, there’s brunch on Saturday mornings and a continental breakfast on Sunday.
+At the weekends, continental breakfast and brunch is served.

-There’s usually at least two meat options and a vegetarian option for lunch and dinner, or fresh sandwiches/wraps – alongside a salad bar, soup, fruit and pudding.
+There’s usually at least two meat options and 2 vegan/vegetarian options for lunch and dinner, or fresh sandwiches/wraps – alongside a salad bar, soup, fruit and pudding.
 The food is great – you won’t stave!
 There’s also plenty of potatoes in various forms to keep you big and strong.
-If you’re still hungry after dinner, there’s a short window for second servings when dinner has finished (6.55pm) – and there’s always the Buttery to get a toastie later on.

-If you have any dietary requirements beyond being a vegetarian, then tell college and they’ll work something out – if they know you can’t eat what’s on any particular day then they’ll make you something special.
+If you have any dietary requirements, then tell college and they’ll work something out – if they know you can’t eat what’s on any particular day then they’ll make you something special.
 The best person to contact is Dawn Purdy, the food manager.
 All of the catering staff are lovely, be nice to them for some great queue chat.

 Formal dinners are special nights in Trevs.
 Students wear formal clothes and gowns (which you will buy when you arrive), or black tie on special occasions, and fill the dining hall for a three course meal.
 We have a ‘high table’ where our Principal, Senior Tutor and other college staff sit, and long tables for students up to a capacity of 280 (which is nearly always full!).
 The formal lasts about an hour, including a number of respectful traditions.